 MSCHF, the company behind the infamous Lil Nas X Satan Shoes (you know, the ones that incited a lawsuit from Nike) knows a thing or two about going viral.
-MSCHF is an art collective that only releases its products in drops, which occur bimonthly on their website.
-Almost every single drop that they've released, from Birkenstock shoes made out of cut up Birkin bags to a laptop loaded with malware programs, has gone viral instantly.
+MSCHF is a counterculture art collective that releases its products exclusively via drops, almost all of which go viral instantly.
+From Birkenstock shoes made out of cut up Birkin bags, to a laptop loaded with malware programs, MSCHF knows no bounds.

-Going viral might be the cheapest, most effective marketing tool...but the problem is, it usually happens by accident—and sometimes not for good reason.
-But MSCHF has figured out how to go viral on purpose, and for the company, all publicity is good publicity.
-Today, Daniel Greenberg, founding team member and CRO of MSCHF, joins us to tell us a bit about the behind the scenes of consistently going viral.
-He's telling us about the importance of evoking a reaction, why there's a story behind each drop, and how MSCHF uses its drops to subtly tear down its competitors.
+Going viral might be the cheapest, most effective marketing tool...but it usually happens by accident, and sometimes not for good reason.
+Today, Daniel Greenberg, founding team member and CRO of MSCHF, joins us to explain how MSCHF has mastered going viral on purpose and why it embraces the bad publicity as much as the good.
+He'll break down the importance of evoking a reaction, why there's a story behind each drop, and how MSCHF engages with its competitors.